Smart Goals – To Improve your accountability – Set goals!

 New client at Oregon CrossFit: Alright, so I’m beginning to focus on training/fitness, or I want to work on my fitness, should I be setting goals?

 Oregon CrossFit Staff: Yes!!!!
-We can’t emphasize or encourage this enough.
-If we use or think in business terms, business generally hits what they aim for.
+We can’t emphasize or encourage this enough, goals are necessary.
+If we use or think in business terms, business generally have financial goals each quarter or monthly, they do this as you are more likely to hit a target if you know what you are after.
 Financial projections often come true or you get close to the mark on those projections.
 Why is this the case?
 Well, when you always have something in mind (think, a goal), you are more likely to achieve it/reach it.
 When something is right there, in front of you, you are thinking about it and wanting it, it’s inevitable that you will reach it.

-New Client - or established client: So, is this where the topic becomes personal and I can ask myself what I want with training?
+New Client – or established client: Is this where the topic becomes personal and I can ask myself what I want with training?

 Client: What is a good goal?
 Can it be a physical goal?
 Can it be a non gym related goal, or something indirectly related to the gym?

-Client: Okay I think I understand why it is important, what happens if I don’t hit my goals in the 3-4 month time frame that we set?
+Client: I think I understand why it is important to have goals, what happens if I don’t hit my goals in the 3-4 month time frame that we set?
+I am worried about failing.

-OC Staff: That is okay, at least you know where you are headed and we can help identify what needs to be corrected in your trajectory to help you reach your goal.
+OC Staff: The feeling is natural to be concerned about failing to reach your goals.
+If you have regular check ins on long term goals you can adjust the heading/direction based on these check ins.
+With regular check ins, you can adjust the plan to help you be successful.
 Sometimes you won’t hit the mark, and sometimes the goal you set out for changes slightly.
 That is okay!
 We can assess your performance in reaching the goal and correct the heading accordingly.
 Also, remember that SMART goals are often best: Specific, Measurable, Achievable, Results-Focused and Time-Bound.

 No matter the goal, your coaches at OC are here to help you.
 If you have questions or need help, let us know!